ArtifexSoftware/MuPDF.NET/docs/page.rst

          * All overlapping links will be removed.
 If the rectangle of the link was covering text, then only the overlapping part of the text is being removed.
 Similar applies to images covered by link rectangles.

-         * The overlapping parts of **images** will be blanked-out for default option `PDF_REDACT_IMAGE_PIXELS` (changed in v1.18.0).
+         * The overlapping parts of **images** will be blanked-out for default option `PDF_REDACT_IMAGE_PIXELS`.
 Option 0 does not touch any images and 1 will remove any image with an overlap.

          * For option `images=PDF_REDACT_IMAGE_REMOVE` only this page's **references to the images** are removed - not necessarily the images themselves.
 Images are completely removed from the file only, if no longer referenced at all (assuming suitable garbage collection options).

          * For option `images=PDF_REDACT_IMAGE_PIXELS` a new image of format PNG is created, which the page will use in place of the original one.
 The original image is not deleted or replaced as part of this process, so other pages may still show the original.
 In addition, the new, modified PNG image currently is **stored uncompressed**.
 Do keep these aspects in mind when choosing the right garbage collection method and compression options during save.

-         * **Text removal** is done by character: A character is removed if its bbox has a **non-empty overlap** with a redaction rectangle (changed in MuPDF v1.17).
+         * **Text removal** is done by character: A character is removed if its bbox has a **non-empty overlap** with a redaction rectangle.
 Depending on the font properties and / or the chosen line height, deletion may occur for undesired text parts.
 Using :meth:`Tools.set_small_glyph_heights` with a *true* argument before text search may help to prevent this.

          * Redactions are a simple way to replace single words in a PDF, or to just physically remove them.
 Locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.